micom-dev/micom/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to micom
+Welcome to MICOM
 ================

 |travis status| |appveyor status| |coverage| |pypi status|

-`micom` is a Python package for metabolic modeling of microbial communities developed in the
+`MICOM` is a Python package for metabolic modeling of microbial communities developed in the
 `Human Systems Biology Group <https://resendislab.github.io>`_ of Prof. Osbaldo Resendis Antonio at the `National Institute of Genomic